ADNOC LNG signs LNG supply deals with Vitol and Total

 TAGS

-ADNOC LNG, a subsidiary of ADNOC, and energy trader Vitol have signed a six-year supply agreement for the sale of 1.8 million tons per annum (mtpa) of post-2022 volumes.
+ADNOC LNG, a subsidiary of ADNOC, and energy trader Vitol have signed a six-year supply agreement for the sale of 1.8 million tons per annum (mtpa) of post-2022 LNG volumes.

 Pablo Galante Escobar – Vitol Head of LNG said: “We are proud to conclude another significant milestone with ADNOC, an important partner across key business areas.
 For Vitol LNG, this most recent development strengthens our ability to ensure diverse and secure supply to our customers around the world.”